MicrosoftDocs/cpp-docs/docs/standard-library/basic-stringbuf-class.md

 ### Return Value

-If the function cannot succeed, it returns **traits_type::**[eof](../standard-library/char-traits-struct.md#eof).
-Otherwise, it returns the current element in the input stream, which are converted.
+If the function can't succeed, it returns **traits_type::**[eof](../standard-library/char-traits-struct.md#eof).
+Otherwise, it returns the current element in the input stream, which is converted.

 ### Remarks